OverlordFlowers/GPS_Board/README.md

 # GPS_Board
 # Overview
-This is my attempt at learning RF design related to PCBs.
-Features the Teseo-LIV3R GNSS receiver module and allows communication through i2c and UART.
+This is an attempt at learning RF design related to PCBs.
+Features the Teseo-LIV3R GNSS receiver module and allows communication through I2C and UART.

 This project is a custom-designed PCB created to receive L1 GPS signals.
 Signals from an antenna are fed through a low noise amplifier which is then filtered using a SAW RF with a center frequency of ~1575 MHz.